Plan Your Retirement Now and Secure Your Future!

 - Make sure your beneficiary designations are up-to-date and talk to your spouse/partner to make sure everyone is on the same page.

-- If you’ve been divorced but not remarried you may be eligible to Social Security benefits from your ex-spouse.
+- If you’ve been divorced but not remarried you may be eligible for Social Security benefits from your ex-spouse.

 - Enroll in a retirement savings plan.
 Even a little bit held out from each paycheck can really add up.